Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 ### Printing requires parentheses!

-You'll notice that we needed to put both *single quotes and parenthesis* around the actual text we wanted to print out.
+You'll notice that we needed to put both *single quotes and parentheses* around the actual text we wanted to print out.
 * The quotes are to turn our text into something called a 'string'.
 We'll get into more detail about this soon when we cover [strings](https://www.w3schools.com/python/python_strings.asp) (tldr: strings always have quotes around them).
 * In Python version 3 (most likely what you're using for this class), you need to put any _text_ that you want to print out in parentheses.